hroost/twentytrees-asgmt/README.md

-# Assigment
+# Assignment

 Hello there 👋

 ## What's done

 - App using FastAPI.
 It exposes 5 endpoints:
-  - ```/analyze_shared_crop``` - for analyzing 512px crop of satelite image
+  - ```/analyze_shared_crop``` - for analyzing 512px crop of satellite image
   - ```/metrcis``` - basic prometheus metrics
   - ```/health``` - health check
   - ```/docs``` ```/redoc``` - Swagger UI & ReDoc
 - Dockerfile for building the app
 - simple CI pipeline for building and pushing the image to Docker Hub
 - Terraform code for deploying GKE and app
-- Deployment ready for multi node cluster.
-As workaround for ReadWriteMany PVC (storage for satelite data and croped 512px images) I'm using NFS server deployment with persistent disk
+- Deployment ready for a multi-node cluster.
+As a workaround for ReadWriteMany PVC (storage for satellite data and cropped 512px images) I'm using NFS server deployment with persistent disk
 - Horizontal Pod Autoscaler for the app

 ## What can be done better

 ### at the App code
-- method for sliding though the full satelite image and processing it widow by window (not implemented yet)
+- method for sliding through the full satellite image and processing it widow by window (not implemented yet)
 - some pytests + utilizing them in CI
 - better error handling and error messages
 - logging
 ### at the deployment
-- multi stage docker build to reduce image size, alpine distro as base image for build
+- multi-stage docker build to reduce image size, alpine distro as a base image for build
 - Helm chart for yaml's & using it via Terraform Helm provider
-- Kustomize for yaml manifests (?) [not realy needed because of terraform]
+- Kustomize for yaml manifests (?) [not really needed because of terraform]
-- Filestore instad of NFS server
+- Filestore instead of NFS server

 ## Requirements